 Tokyo Stocks Decline

-TOKYO (AP) _ Tokyo stocks lost ground Friday on continued profit-taking against recent gains.
-The dollar edged higher against the yen.
+TOKYO (AP) _ Tokyo stocks declined in early trading Wednesday following a retreat on Wall Street.
+The dollar was lower against the yen.

 On the Net:

 Tokyo Stock Exchange: http://www.tse.or.jp